We’ve been looking for a good option for raised planters that were taller than some of our raised garden beds made with wood.

 These arrived in a few huge boxes, which would be good for sheet mulching if you need them.
-I drilled plenty of holes in the bottom for drainage, and placed them around the yard.
+I busted out my tools and drilled plenty of holes in the bottom for drainage, and placed them around the yard.

 Here’s what the empty trough looks like on our patio

-We filled it with some compost, branches (for a lazy hugelkultur bed), aged chicken manure, and towards the top mixed in some potting soil.
+We filled it with some compost, branches (for a lazy hugelkultur bed), aged chicken manure, and towards the top mixed in a couple of inches of potting soil.

 15 Stunning Galvanized Water Troughs

-Here are some more photos from around the web of awesome troughs in action:
+Here are some more photos from around the web of awesome troughs and stock tanks in action: